Skip to main content

 Bill Summary

-The bill transfers responsibility for regulating recovery residences from the department of public health and environment to the department of health and human services.
+The act transfers responsibility for regulating recovery residences from the department of public health and environment to the department of health and human services.

 Upon admission of a client to a recovery residence, the recovery residence must obtain a signed program agreement from the client regarding the requirements the client must meet to reside at the recovery residence.
 The residence must also create a relapse plan that must be implemented if the client returns to the use of alcohol or drugs.

-A recovery residence is allowed to discharge or transfer a client with 24-hours' notice in certain circumstances and to immediately discharge or transfer a client if the client is found in possession of alcohol or drugs.
+A recovery residence may discharge or transfer a client with 24-hours' notice in certain circumstances and immediately discharge or transfer a client if the client is found in possession of alcohol or drugs.

 A recovery residence shall make its code of conduct, drug screening policy, and discharge and transfer policy accessible in all common areas of the residence and may not discriminate based on age, gender, race, or any other basis prohibited by law when determining whether to discharge or transfer a client.

-The bill requires the certifying body to establish a grievance and appeal process for clients to use when they believe they have been wrongfully discharged or transferred from a recovery residence.
+The act requires the certifying body to establish a grievance and appeal process for clients to use when they believe they have been wrongfully discharged or transferred from a recovery residence.

 Status